nortikin/sverchok/docs/nodes/generator/ngon.rst

 NGon generator creates regular (or not exactly, see below) polygons of given radius with given number of sides.
 As an example, it can create triangles, squares, hexagons and so on.
-In this sence, it is similar to Circle node.
+In this sense, it is similar to Circle node.

 Location of vertices can be randomized, with separate control of randomization along radius and randomization of angle.
 See the examples below.